Asymptotics of relative heat traces and determinants on open surfaces of finite area: Asymptotics of relative heat traces for small time

-In this section we prove the existence of an expansion on $t$ of the relative heat trace $\tr(T^{-1}e^{-t\Delta_{h}}T-e^{-t\Delta_{g}})$ for small time.
-More precisely, we prove that there exists an expansion up to order $\nu$ of the relative heat trace, if the function $\varphi(y,x)$ and its derivatives up to second order are $O(y^{-k})$ as $y$ goes to infinity, with $k\geq 9\nu + 14$.
-Our goal was to prove existence of a complete asymptotic expansion of the relative heat trace as $t \to 0$ under the conditions that $\varphi$ and its derivatives up to order two decay as $y^{-1}$ at infinity.
-Unfortunately, we were not able to completely realize this.
-However, we did identify the condition given above.
-We give an explicit sufficient rate of decay to define the relative determinant of the pair $(\Delta_{h},\Delta_{g})$.
+In this section we prove the existence of an asymptotic expansion in $t$ of the relative heat trace $\tr(T^{-1}e^{-t\Delta_{h}}T-e^{-t\Delta_{g}})$ for small time.
+More precisely, we prove that for any $\nu \geq 1$, there exists an expansion up to order $\nu$ of the relative heat trace as $t\to 0$.
+By an expansion up to order $\nu$ we mean that the remainder term is an $O(t^\nu)$.